 For the next few days, both Lucian and Kyvan rested fitfully after such a big adventure.
 Alina looked after both dragons very well, and made sure they were well cared for.
 Lucian had not traveled very far since his return, whenever he was able to be up and about, but he suffered frequent nightmares about the greatest moments of danger during their voyage, much to Kyvan and Alina's concern.
 Thankfully, his nightmares only surfaced due to his extreme level of stress from the adventure, and Kyvan spent very little time away from Lucian's side, ready to help his friend at a moment's notice.
 However, the long period of rest proved well for Lucian, who soon was back up on his feet again, now refreshed.

 Suddenly Lucian's eyes lit up, as he snapped his claws.
-'That's it!!
-I have to go back to the charm network I found over the plains!'
+"That's it!!
+I have to go back to the charm network I found over the plains!"
 Without further delay, the three friends took flight, and headed back across the flatlands, Lucian keeping a sharp eye out for the veins of glowing charm weaving across the barren landscape, which by now had long been hidden in the shadows of the night, and only dimly silhouetted by a full moon; their own emitted light not strong enough to give their presence away.
-The shiny silvery-white skin of Lucian's paws did, however, reflect a dim, silvery lustre, which Kyvan found rather surprising!
+The shiny silvery-white skin of both Lucian's and Kyvan's paws did, however, reflect a dim, silvery lustre, which Kyvan found rather surprising; something he'd need to get used to.
 Lucian wisely relied on his clairvoyance to feel for, and thus locate, more of the solidified charm.

 For a few miles, the land was flat, covered in sparse veins of charm, but further on, the veins started weaving together more and more, growing thicker and brighter, until Lucian suddenly saw a massive hill in the distance.
 Banking upwards, he, Alina, and Kyvan soared over the hilltop, and looking down, Lucian gasped!
-'Look!
+"Look!
 There it is!
-We found the Source!'
+We found the Source!"
 About half a mile ahead of them was a brilliantly-shining spire so massive that at first glance, Lucian mistook it for a mountain.
 Contrary to what Lucian had expected, the spire wasn't entirely made of charm, but was rather a solid stone structure wrapped in spidery fingers of glowing charm that made it look like a gigantic lighthouse!
-Lucian's silvery-white paws dully reflected the structure's light, making them shine like pale silver!
+Both dragons' silvery-white paws dully reflected the structure's light, making them shine like pale silver!
 For a few seconds, none of them spoke, transfixed by the sight.
-'It's quite beautiful!'
+"It's quite beautiful!"
 Alina said in awe, as Lucian and Kyvan both nodded.

 Suddenly looking up, Lucian spotted something a little further away, and flying closer, he saw what appeared to be the ruins of an ancient city.
 Great stone buildings, once standing tall and strong in ages past, now were a fraction of their former height, and the ruins of some were almost completely encrusted in glowing veins of solidified charm, giving the place an eerie, ethereal feeling.
 Then Lucian's clairvoyance suddenly detected something else.